Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

-Child’s Pose (Balasana) centers on creating a moment of rest or respite.
-It is a foundational yoga posture that reminds us that inaction and “non-doing” can be just as valuable as action and doing.
+Child’s Pose (Balasana) centers on creating a moment of rest where the body can be still.
+It is a foundational yoga posture that reminds us that inaction can be as valuable as action.

 Pose type: Forward Fold